donalffons/opencascade.js/website/docs/02-getting-started/01-hello-world.md

 npm install opencascade.js@beta # or: yarn add opencascade.js@beta
 ```

-## Configure Your Bundler

-Before you start, you need to [configure your bundler](/docs/getting-started/configure-bundler).

 ## Visualize 3D Models

-Next, we need to find a simple of way of visualizing the 3D model we're about to create.
-We will do that using the following steps:
+Next, we need a simple of way of visualizing the 3D model we're about to create.
+We will do that using two helper functions:

+* `visualizeDoc`: Takes a document (of type [`TDocStd_Document`](https://ocjs.org/reference-docs/classes/TDocStd_Document.html)) as a parameter and returns an [ObjectURL](https://developer.mozilla.org/en-US/docs/Web/API/URL/createObjectURL) to a [GLB](https://www.khronos.org/gltf/) via the following steps
-1. Triangulate our model
+  1. Triangulate the document
   2. Export it as a GLB file to the virtual file system
-3. Read that GLB file and convert it into an [ObjectURL](https://developer.mozilla.org/en-US/docs/Web/API/URL/createObjectURL)
+  3. Read that GLB file and convert it into an ObjectURL
   4. Pass the ObjectURL to the [model-viewer](https://modelviewer.dev/) web component, which takes care of rendering

-We will use two helper functions to achieve that:
-* `visualizeDoc` processes all steps 1-3 for a given document (of type [`TDocStd_Document`](https://ocjs.org/reference-docs/classes/TDocStd_Document.html)) and returns the ObjectURL.
-* `visualizeShapes` is creates a document and then adds all given shapes to it.
+* `visualizeShapes`: Takes one or more shapes (of type [`TopoDS_Shape`](https://ocjs.org/reference-docs/classes/TopoDS_Shape.html)) as a parameter, then creates a document and adds all given shapes to it.
 Then it calls `visualizeDoc` and returns the resulting `ObjectURL`.

 :::info